henrikzujeddeloh/WhatsAppAnalyzer/README.md

 Export the WhatsApp chat by going to the chat details > Export Chat > Without Media and save it to the `data/` directory in this repo.

-Run ´python main.py´ with any arguments of visualizations you want to generate.
+Run `python main.py` with any arguments of visualizations you want to generate.

 A list of possible arguments are listed below.